tunogya/abandonai-platform/public/terms-of-use.md

 settlement of claims.

 (g) Mass Filings.
-If, at any time, 30 or more similar demands for arbitration are asserted against AbandonAI or related parties by the same or coordinated counsel or entities ("Mass Filing"), ADR Services will randomly assign sequential numbers to each of the Mass Filings.
+If, at any time, 30 or more similar demands for arbitration are asserted against ABANDON.AI or related parties by the same or coordinated counsel or entities ("Mass Filing"), ADR Services will randomly assign sequential numbers to each of the Mass Filings.
 Claims numbered 1-10 will be the "Initial Test Cases" and will proceed to arbitration first.
 The arbitrators will render a final award for the Initial Test Cases within 120 days of the initial